vanshpunmiya318/retail-sales-analysis-sql/README.md

-# Retail Sales Analysis Using MySQL
+# Retail Sales Analysis Using MySQL & Power BI

-An end-to-end SQL analytics project exploring over 1 million retail transactions to identify sales trends, customer purchasing behavior, product performance, and actionable business insights.
+An end-to-end data analytics project analysing over 1 million retail transactions using MySQL for data analysis and Power BI for interactive dashboard development to uncover sales trends, customer purchasing behaviour, product performance, and actionable business insights.

 ## Project Overview

-This project analyzes the Online Retail II dataset, a publicly available transactional dataset from a UK-based online retailer covering the period from January 2009 and December 2011.
-Using MySQL, the project follows a structured analytics workflow that includes data import, data auditing, data cleaning, exploratory data analysis (EDA), and SQL-based business analysis.
-The goal is to answer real-world business questions related to revenue trends, customer behavior, product performance, and geographic sales distribution while demonstrating practical SQL skills used in data analytics.
+This project analyses the Online Retail II dataset, a publicly available transactional dataset from a UK-based online retailer covering transactions between January 2009 and December 2011.
+Using MySQL for data cleaning and business analysis and Power BI for interactive dashboard development, the project follows a structured analytics workflow including data import, data auditing, data cleaning, exploratory data analysis (EDA), SQL-based business analysis, KPI development, and dashboard visualisation.
+The objective is to transform raw transactional data into meaningful business insights by analysing revenue trends, customer purchasing behaviour, product performance, and geographic sales distribution while demonstrating practical SQL, Power BI, and data visualisation skills used in modern business intelligence.

 ## Dataset Overview